What is it about?

 I did, but when I'm working on a project I prefer to work with professional dancers.
 The reason is twofold.
 An amateur can do something good and surprising by chance.
 A professional can be consistently good and occasionally brilliant.
 You can watch plenty of amateur dancers on YouTube.
 People who pay to attend a performance or visit a gallery want to experience something they can't experience on YouTube or elsewhere.
 To achieve that you need to work with professionals.

-I guess that would have to be seeing my first ever dance performance or perhaps for the first time seeing the Ballett Frankfurt perform.
-Otherwise, I remember seeing the catwalk show of the Comme des Garçons 1992 Spring/Summer collection on television which came as a complete shock.
+I guess that would have to be the first time I attended a dance performance or perhaps the first time I saw the Ballett Frankfurt perform.
+Otherwise, I remember seeing the Comme des Garçons Spring 1992 RTW collection, which came as a shock of recognition.
 Suddenly a lot of things that had been lingering somewhere in the back of my mind fell into place.
-Shirts can have sleeves of different length, buttons don’t have to be evenly spaced, fabrics can be mixed etc. I had the same shock of recognition when I first saw the work of David Carson which happened at about the same time.
+Shirts can have sleeves of different length, buttons don’t have to be evenly spaced, fabrics can be mixed etc. In 2001 I visited some of the National Parks in California.
+I'd always been more of a city dweller, but since then I've become an outdoor enthusiast and an avid hiker.
 A few years ago I did a glacier hike, which totally blew my mind.
 It's the closest thing to being on another planet.
 Since then I try to visit at least one glacier every year.

 In general I would say I regret taking too much risk when I shouldn't have and not taking enough risk when I should have.